Furikuda/grepsocial/README.md

 # GrepSocial

-Tool to periodically query social websites (YouTube, Instagram, Twitter, etc), and get items posted by people.
+Tool to periodically query social websites (YouTube, Instagram, Twitter, Flickr, etc), and get items posted by people.

-It's great for yall camwhores who've just back from some public event and want to find all the pics of your self.
+It's great for yall camwhores who've just back from some public event and want to find all the pics of yourself.
 You know who you are.

 It has 2 scripts: